Mountain View Campground Sign

 Directions

-From Boise, travel north on Highway 55 to Banks (approximately 38 miles).
-Turn right (east) onto Highway 17 (Banks-Lowman Road) and travel 31 miles to Lowman.
+From Boise, travel north on State Highway 55 to Banks (approximately 38 miles).
+At Banks, turn right (east) onto State Highway 17 (Banks-Lowman Road) and travel 31 miles to Lowman.
 At Lowman, turn left at the intersection of Highway 17 and Highway 21.
-Proceed east towards Stanley along Highway 21.
-Mountain View Campground is on the right about 1 mile further at milepost 73.2.
+Proceed east toward Stanley on Highway 21.
+Mountain View Campground is on the right at milepost 73.2, about a mile past Lowman.

 Amenities